ArtyMcLabin/qStringPaint/README.md

   -if you prefer to keep the input string unchanged, you can pass the string itself (not the reference) which will call a function version with a return value QString (edited) (overload versions 2 and 4)

   --you can also chose how to pass the color you want your string html-parsed in.
-    1 and 3 versions are taking an html-color value in a string type, for example "#000000" for black, "#00ff00" for green etc.
+    1 and 3 versions are taking an html-color value in a string type, for example "#000000" for black, "#00ff00" for green

     2 and 4 versions are taking a Qt built in color instead, for example Qt::black, Qt::green etc.

+    also black will be default if nor qtcolor and htmlColorCode are given.

 //HelloCheapAndColorfulWorld.cpp    usage examples